-You will need a confirmatory IAb test if:
+Your child will need a confirmatory IAb test if:

-• You have been tested in clinical care (by your GP or in hospital) or have been part of the ADDRESS-2 study.

-We will offer you a repeat T1D IAb test.
-If your last test was more than 12 months ago

-- The T1D IAb test is done via a finger prick blood test at home, using a kit we provide you.
-We will need to collect your name and address in order to send the kit to you, and your initials will be entered on to the study screening log.
-Please see 'What will happen to my data?' for more information - Once the results of the test have been confirmed, you will be notified of the test result and that you have successfully joined the registry.
-We will notify your GP of your test result and enrolment in the registry. - We will collect some information from you at the start of the study, such as medical and family history, your T1D IAb test result, how you found out about the study and your contact details so that we can follow up with you about your health status and contact you about future research. - We will contact you once a year to complete a brief questionnaire about your health service usage.
+- Your child has been tested in clinical care (by their GP or in hospital) or have been part of the ADDRESS-2 study. - o We will offer a repeat T1D IAb test.
+If their IAb test was more than 12 months ago - The IAb test is done via a finger prick blood test at home, using a kit we provide you.
+We will need to collect your name and address in order to send the kit to you, and your child's initials will be entered on to the study screening log.
+Please see the 'What will happen to my child's data?' for more information - Once the results of the test have been confirmed, you will be notified of the test result and that your child has successfully joined the registry.
+We will notify your child's GP of their test result and their enrolment. - We will collect some information from you at the start of the study, such as medical and family history, your child's IAb test result, how you found out about the study, and your contact details so that we can follow up with you about your child's health status and contact you about future research. - We will contact you once a year to complete a brief questionnaire about your child's health service usage.
+If your child turns 16 while enrolled in the study, we will contact them to seek their consent to continue with the registry.
+We will also contact you to alert you to the need for reconsent.
+If they do not respond after all reasonable attempts have been made to contact them, they will be withdrawn from the registry, and will no longer be contacted about new studies or treatment.
+We would like to continue collecting information about their health from central NHS records.
+If you or your child do not want this to happen, tell us and we will stop.